StampChat/stamp/README.md

   </a>
 </p>

-**WARNING: IRCash is in early alpha development stage.
+**WARNING: Stamp is in early alpha development stage.
 There will be multiple breaking changes from now until a stable release.
 We default to the Bitcoin Cash testnet as to protect against lost funds.**

 ## Install from Binary

-1. Download the appropriate binary for your machine from the [latest releases](https://github.com/cashweb/ircash/releases).
+1. Download the appropriate binary for your machine from the [latest releases](https://github.com/cashweb/stamp/releases).
 2. Unzip your package.
 3. Run it.